CodeGator/CG.Purple/BACKLOG.md

 * Should we map all CRUD operations to stored procedures?

+* Is there are way to reliably tell EFCORE not to update certain associated entities and/or child collections?

 * Should we write stored procedures for all queries?

 ### Libraries

+* Should we remove the parameter collection on provider type so we won't have to encrypt/decrypt the values everywhere those object might be read/written?

 * Should we add caching to the managers?